J

 • Educational content tied to locations

-• Need for data collection and analysis
+• Need for wayfinding and information discovery

 Technical Architecture